 Whenever you plan to teach or do something in a different way from before, be sure to present it as a step upward in maturity and advancement.
 Motivate their acceptance of the changes by telling them that it is a more advanced way of doing things, or a more ‘grown-up’ way, or a way that will help them become a stronger, better dancer.*

-It really helps a student to know and understand what is going on in her body and how her body is changing as it grows.
+It really helps a student to know and understand what is going on in their body and how their body is changing as it grows.
 “We are beginning to practice this step now because you are ready to try it” is a great way to let them know that they are growing, learning and developing at a pace you approve of, and that you have faith in them to take this step upward in skill level.
 At this age, they love to hear about the way their bodies work, and telling them that they have accomplished something will motivate them to stick to it.
-(See “Understanding Your Student’s Growth Process”.)
+(See “Understanding Your Student’s Growth Process” for more on that!)

 Not Everyone Catches On

-It is a rare day that I show a new step and everyone in the class does it well, or even to an acceptable degree.
+We all know how rare it is for teachers to show a new step and everyone in the class does it well, or even to an acceptable degree, the first time.
 Of course, that’s to be expected.
 However, there are some students who are struggling with other issues in their physical development that may cause them to take an unexpectedly long time to grasp a new step.
 Be prepared to encounter students like this and to be very patient as you work with them.
 Do not move ahead with the the rest of the curriculum without allowing enough time for everyone to feel they have accomplished each item on the syllabus to the best of their ability.
-Hence, not being able to get through everything in one year.

 Don’t Move On Too Soon

 This was something I definitely had to learn for myself.
 In teaching younger ones, especially, I found myself entirely bored with the simple pliés, sautés and gallops that we did every single week.
 I thought, they must want to move on by now!
-Actually, when I abandoned that mindset and forced myself to stick to the lesson plans I had adapted to, I found that I could really teach and not worry so much about how the students were responding to everything.
+Actually, when I abandoned that mindset and forced myself to stick to the set exercises that were established in the lesson plans, I found that I could really teach and not spend any of my mental energy on worrying how the students were responding to everything.
 (See “Why ‘Changing It Up’ May Not Always Be Best”.)

-If you find that they are not doing well in a certain section of the class, say grand battements, for example, then skip that section of class one day and teach them one of the enchainements in the latter part of the choreography section.
+If you find that they are not doing well in a certain section of the class—say grand battements, for example—skip that section of class one day and teach them one of the fun enchainements in the latter part of the choreography section.
 Learning a dance is a great way to spark their imaginations and reignite their vigor that may have waned from all the toe touching and butterfly stretches.
 After all, why do children start taking ballet in the first place?
-To learn to perform!
+To learn to express themselves, tell a story, and of course, to perform!